learn-co-curriculum/dsc-postgrad-repo-content-expectations/README.md

 ## README Content

 The README is at once an abstract, a road map, and a how-to manual.
-While perhaps not labeled explicity, a quality README includeds:
+While perhaps not labeled explicitly, a quality README includes:

 ### Content summary

 - Detailed description of your business question
-- A summary of your data science process, findings, and ideas for future improvment
+- A summary of your data science process, findings, and ideas for future improvement
 - At least one interesting visualization from your analysis

 ### Road map